 Milky Way into existence also caused the immediate propagation of light throughout

 the galaxy.
 No constraints are placed on the age of the universe.
+Singularities and Uniformities: A Complementary ApproachIt is essential to understand that uniform action of physical laws

 between singularities is an integral part of this creation model.